 Planning a trip to the river?
 Be aware of potentially unsafe water conditions due to sewer overflows.
 Protect yourself and your family by knowing when and where to avoid water activities, including boating, wading, fishing and swimming.

-Rainfall of 0.25 inches or more is predicted or recorded in SD1’s service area, including Boone, Campbell and Kenton counties
+Rainfall of 0.25 inches or more is recorded in SD1’s service area, including Boone, Campbell and Kenton counties

 The Ohio River exceeds 38 feet